Functional-Bus-Description-Language/Specification/src/functionalities/block.typ

 #pad(left: 1em)[
 The `masters` property defines the number of block master ports.
 This property defines how many master ports shall be generated.
-However, it is up to the user to how many master ports are connected in the design.
+However, it is up to the user how many master ports are connected in the design.
 ]

 *`reset`*` string (None) {definitive}`